strongloop/loopback/docs/concepts.md

  - Data access capabilities.
  - Business logic.

-A mobile client uses the model API to display information to the user or trigger actions on the models to interact with backend systems.
+Mobile clients use the model API to display information to the user or trigger actions on the models to interact with backend systems.

 Here is a simple example of creating and using a model.

-#### Defining a Model
+<h4>Defining a Model</h4>

 Consider an e-commerce app with `Product` and `Inventory` models.
 A mobile client could use the `Product` model API to search through all of the